 •Kachi Kachi Ropeway

 •Fujiten Snow Resort

-(Optional: the initial plan was to go Fuji Safari but it requires 2 transfers,that is 3 bus rides total to 3hrs+!
-After matching the bus schedule timing, we decided to forego this safari trip as the bus leaving Gotemba was not frequent.
+(Optional: the initial plan was to go Fuji Safari but it required 2 transfers,that is 3 bus rides total to 3hrs+!
+After matching the bus schedule timings, we decided to forego this safari trip as the bus leaving Gotemba was not frequent.
 Miss that bus and it'll result in a 1.5hrs wait for the next bus!
 So this's more suited for those who self drive.)

 •Gaspard et Lisa Village